█ Hi, I’m Chris Norstrom

 - People count on you.
 I was driving around actors, picking up rental cars, delivering thousands of dollars of film, driving hundreds of miles to pick up one of a kind wardrobes, and a lot of people depended on me.
 I felt like I had a voice and I mattered.

 - No baby sitting.
 The deadlines were strict of course but you decided how exactly you wanted to tackle tasks.
-I answered to whoever I worked under and 99% of the time they trust you and don’t manage you.
+I answered to whoever I was around at the moment.
+Everyone trusts you.
 They give you orders, you find a way to do them.
 No corporate culture, no managers.

 - $200/day was nice :)